stellar/soroban-react-atomic-swap/README.md

     --symbol "DTA"
 ```

-Next we will need to mint some tokens to your user's account.
-To do this, run
+Next we will need to mint some tokens to two user account.
+To do this, run the
-the following command:
+following command:

 ```bash
 soroban contract invoke \